—- Eyewitness account —-

 “There must be a way out!”,

-Unrehearsed and unprepared, the nine of us sardine-packed into a Simca (our Italian Job version with no diversion).
-My mom’s teacher salary and saving – soon-worthless – had been quickly and equally divided up on the day leading to that (should we be separated – an usual and frequent occurrence experienced on their 1954 North-South evacuation).
+Unrehearsed and unprepared, the nine of us sardine-packed into a Simca to face the Unknown.
+My mom’s teacher salary and saving – soon-worthless – had been quickly and equally divided up on the days leading to that (should we be separated – not unusual and quite a frequent occurrence given their 1954 North-South evacuation).

-Now that I have had some distance from the event, I could appreciate that wisdom: a cousin of mine never got news of her MIA husband after the collapse of central VN – to place his photo on the altar, or not.
-Quite an agony and uncertainty.
+Now that I have had some distance from the event, I could appreciate that wisdom: a cousin of mine never got news of her MIA husband after the collapse of central VN – photo on the altar or not.
+Quite an agony.

 Uprooted in 1954 at least they were given 300 days not 2 minutes.

 P.S.
-As I re-read my mom’s hand-written last testament.
-In her late 80’s while in US assisted living, apparently, in denial and with dementia, hence, she discounted the fact that the house we had left behind that very day, was long ago confiscated, first the upstairs then the whole house in exchange for my dad’s decade-in-the-waiting passage and papers to America.
-Naively she instructed my sister to split the sales proceed three-ways to show her consistent concern and care.
+As I re-read my mom’s hand-written last testament, at age late 80’s in US assisted living, apparently, with dementia, she could not tell facts from fiction.
+The house we left behind that day, later and long ago was confiscated, first the upstairs then the whole house in exchange for my dad’s passage and papers to America.
+Naively she instructed my sister to split the sales proceed three-ways to show her concern and care.

-My father wished us luck: “I am too old to worry as to what/if it might happen”.
-He, my part-time dad, French Artillery Army discharged, was with Air Vietnam, corporate account department.
+My father wished us luck: “I am too old to worry what/ifs”.
+He, my part-time dad, French Artillery Army discharged (and two brothers also fought on previous war), was with Air Vietnam corporate account department.
 His other family (monogamy was written into law per Diem’s sister-in-law after the fact) lived a few blocks away.
-A man of two-minds, he was to be bogged down with overseeing two residences and my half-sister in tow.
+A man of two-minds, like LBJ, he was to spend that next decade stoically getting bogged down with two residences and my half-sister.
 His sliding door!

 Ban Co, where we lived, was a northern refugee enclave.
 Walls got eyes.
-One would not look for or find tranquility there.
+One would not look for or find tranquility there, except for siesta time.
 Moving about in a serpentine and narrow alley, residents tolerated one another.
-Often times, they turned captive audience of our live music and loud quarrel.
+Often times during my teen, they were my captive audience of our live Rock music and family loud quarrel.

-For fear of rousing up and rattled the cage during siesta (per Ken Burns, 1/3 of Saigon residents were indifferent to the nation’s change of the guards), we tiptoed and avoided eyes contact.
-“Where are you going! or worse, we knew it! they had been collaborators”.
-At Tet 68, sudden urban combat was brought home on the roof in front of our very eyes, plainclothes police shoot out with infiltrated VC force.
-Our intuition and apprehension built on solid base
+For fear of rousing up and rattled the cage at siesta (per Ken Burns, 1/3 of Saigon residents were indifferent to the nation’s change of the guards), we tiptoed and avoided eyes contact.
+“Where are you going! or worse, we knew it! they had been a mole”.

 For reinforcement, I called in a few markers.
-Mysteriously at the ready, with a Carbine N-1 in mercenary black, our next-door “homeboy” escorted us out while I pulled back the barbed wires cordon.
+Mysteriously at the ready, with a Carbine N-1 in black (pajamas), our next-door “homeboy” escorted us out while I pulled the barbed wires cordon out of the way.
 His silent “wink” – an emoticon – concealed our tacit understanding – “we’re even!”
 (On that day, I cashed out all my social “deposits” e.g. hey, let me light that cigarette, just as my mom did with her three-decades savings.)

 First hurdle!